Native American Retention Initiative Staff at 2024 Harvest Bash

 • Office Coordinator

-• Native American Academic Student Services Center
+• Strategic Native American Retention Initiative and Native American Academic Student Success Center

 Ariel, Writing Specialist